IBM/topography-searcher/README.md

 ## License

-TopSearch is an open-source software licensed under the BSD3 License.
+TopSearch is an open-source software licensed under the MIT License.
 Check the details in the [`LICENSE`](./LICENSE) file.

 ## Citations